cs-ed/edtech-plan-stevewalston/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-f059dc9a6f8d3a56e377f745f24479a46679e63a5d9fe6f495e02850cd0d8118.svg)](https://classroom.github.com/online_ide?assignment_repo_id=5674319&assignment_repo_type=AssignmentRepo)
 # Educational Technology Plan

-This Educational Technology Plan provides the outline for the implementation of a one-year high school computer science course that meets all of the current California Computer Science Standards and is approved as a University of California A-G course.
+This Educational Technology Plan provides the outline for the implementation of a one-year high school computer science course that meets all of the current California Computer Science Standards and may be approved as a University of California A-G course.

 ## Context